bacalhau-project/bacalhau/docs/docs/setting-up/join-compute.md

 ### Prerequisites

 * Docker Engine - to take on Docker workloads
-* Connection to storage provider - for storing job's results
+* Connection to storage provider - to store job results
 * Firewall - to ensure your node can communicate with the rest of the network
 * Physical hardware, Virtual Machine, or cloud-based host.
 A Bacalhau compute node is not intended to be run from within a Docker container.